diegomacario/Dyna-Kinematics/README.md

 I got carried away exploring new ideas and libraries, and I ended up neglecting clarity and organization in the process.
 The end result is perfectly stable and really fun to use, but not something worth studying yet.

-Once I clean up the code and add a feature that allows users to describe scenes in text files using a simple scene description language (so that they don't have to modify the code to create new scenes), I will update this readme with instructions on how to build this project.
+Once I clean up the code and add a feature that allows users to describe scenes in text files using a simple scene description language (so that they don't have to modify the code to create new scenes), I will add release v1.0.0 to the Releases page of this repository.

 For now, if you are interesting in learning more about rigid-body dynamics and physics simulation in general, I recommend you get started here: